Little Flower Academy: History

 In 1858, five women of the Québec-based order of the Sisters of St. Ann travelled by sea to the Isthmus of Panama and up the west coast to Victoria.
 They set down in a small log cabin in Beacon Hill Park, and began the process of establishing Victoria's St. Ann's Academy.

 The Sisters' first presence in Vancouver came in 1888 (two years after the city was established) with a school on Dunsmuir, next to a cathedral and, according to an article researched by the late Sister Eileen Kelly (the last St. Ann order principal of LFA), "on the edge of a forest clearing."

 The Sisters wanted to expand with a boarding school to accommodate young women who lived too remotely to access existing educational facilities.
 The building (now replaced) known as "The Convent" was built in Shaughnessy in 1910 for this purpose.

 By 1918, the Vancouver diocese sold 6 acre to the municipality of Point Grey, who desired a portion of the site to erect their own public school, Prince of Wales High School – which became today's Shaughnessy Elementary in 1961.
 The ownership of the remaining property at the time reverted to the Sisters of Saint Ann, who were able to meet the payments and whose chosen school name "Little Flower Academy" began appearing in the published Vancouver Directory books.

 According to tradition, Little Flower Academy was so named apparently because the prayers of one of the Sisters had been answered in acquiring the property.
 The prayers had been made to Saint Thérèse de Lisieux, who had the nickname "The Little Flower of Jesus."

 Academics

-The school offers a challenging university preparatory program for girls in grades 8 through 12.
-In 2016 Little Flower Academy ranked as the number one Secondary Schools in the province of British Columbia (2019), and has consistently maintained a top three standing in the Fraser Institute provincial rankings.
+The school offers a university preparatory program for girls in grades 8 through 12.
+In 2016 Little Flower Academy ranked as the number one Secondary Schools in the province of British Columbia (2019), and has a top three standing in the Fraser Institute provincial rankings.